You Should Write A Book

-Are You Good At What You Do?
+Am I Good At What I Do?

 Multi-talented, eh?
 Anything You Can’t Do?

-What Size Businesses Do You Work For?
+What Sort Of Clients Do You Work For?

-And sometimes, in a way, I work for me: I teach classes in writing, advertising, and marketing, for instance, and have also taught classes in fiction and poetry.
+Sometimes I work for me: I teach classes in writing, advertising, and marketing, for instance, and have also taught classes in fiction and poetry.
 (Yes, I’m a published, and award-winning, author.)
 I’ve lectured at colleges, given talks to business audiences and conferences.

-What Do Your Clients Say About You?
+What Sort Of Clients Say About You?

 Nice things.